Nlea/Camunda-Robotframework-Workshop/README.md

 ## Exercise 4: Implement a Services: Using the Camunda-Robotframework library
-In this exercise we will use a different way to connect Robotframework task to Camunda.
+:trophy: The goal of this exercise is to connect a Robotframework taskto camunda using the Camunda-Robotframework library

-## Exercise 5: Adding BPMN events to the process
+## Exercise 5: Adding BPMN events and a User Task form to the process
+:trophy: The goal of this exercise is to model BPMN error in your process and add a form to a User Task

-## Exercise 6: Throwing BPMN errors in Robotframework
+## Exercise 6: Throwing BPMN errors

+### Using the Python External Task client

+### Using the Camunda-Robotframework library